The New Hampshire Highland Games and Festival

 If shorter days and cooler mornings are sapping your energy and sense of adventure, The New Hampshire Highland Games and Festival is just what you need to reclaim your smile and bid summer a proper farewell.
 I had the pleasure of attending this festival last year with my wife and some good friends, and it brought back a flood of wonderful memories of my paternal grandparents.
 Johnny and Mary Darroch used to regale me with their tales of growing up in Scotland, speaking and singing with their lilting Scottish brogues that hadn’t faded in the fifty years they lived in Brooklyn, NY.
 Thanks to them, my appreciation for this festival comes from a very deep and personal place.

-That said, you don’t have to own a kilt or know what haggis is to have a great time at this Scottish-themed festival, scheduled September 20-22 this year, at Loon Mountain in Lincoln, NH.
+That said, you don’t have to own a kilt or know what haggis is to have a great time at this Scottish-themed festival at Loon Mountain in Lincoln, NH.
 The New Hampshire Highland Games is as much about enlightening fun seekers from all walks of life as it is about stirring the pride of direct descendants and distant relatives of Scottish people.

 An exhilarating blend of music, pageantry and raw power, this annual festival has entertained legions of guests since 1975.
 You’ll feel the excitement the moment you step off the shuttle bus (parking is offsite in Lincoln) and the distant sound of bagpipes, punctuated by bass drums, invites you to join in the revelry.
 The walk across the Pemigewasset River Bridge is short, but it may as well be the Atlantic Ocean itself for all the Old World sights that await you at Loon Mountain Resort.